ishagokhale/data-512-homework_1/README.md

 ```
 Each article title is a key and the value is a list of dictionaries where each dictionary is the monthly data.
 The access key value pair is omitted from the dictionary as it gets confusing in the cumulative json file.

 My notebook also creates 3 jpeg files for each graph.
+All of the graphs are time series of page views over monthly data.